boboTheDev/Autonomous-Vehicle-with-CCPP-Based-On-BFS-with-Cloud-Server/README.md

 ```C++
 mySerial.println("13.59.52.41,8080");
 ```
+This library is used to fetch data from the MPU6050 module: [MPU6050_light](https://github.com/rfetick/MPU6050_light) The other dependencies can be downloaded directly from the Arduino IDE's library manager.

 ### ESP32CamMain
 Upload this code to the ESP32Cam.
 As in ArduinoMain, replace the ROW and COL with the desired number of rows and columns to be used.